typelevel/typelevel.github.com/_posts/2013-06-24-deriving-instances-1.md

 We use type classes to abstract over types.
 `Semigroup` abstracts over types which offer some sort of addition functionality.

-However, type classes are itself just types in Scala.
+However, type classes are themselves just types in Scala.
 Thus, we can use type classes to abstract over type classes.
 We are defining a type class which abstracts over type classes whose instances can be combined to form larger instances.